David Peralta Preview, Player Props: Dodgers vs. Guardians

 David Peralta At The Plate

-- Peralta is batting .271 with 16 doubles, a triple, seven home runs and 15 walks.
+- Peralta is hitting .271 with 16 doubles, a triple, seven home runs and 15 walks.

+- Peralta has picked up a hit in 58.8% of his 102 games this season, with at least two hits in 17.6% of them.

-- In 29.4% of his games this season, Peralta has picked up at least one RBI.
-In 13 of those games (12.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 29.4% of his games this season, Peralta has had at least one RBI.
+He's picked up more than one in 12.7% and driven in three or more of his team's runs in one contest.

+- He has scored a run in 32 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.